meason02/software_eng_MCYAM/docs/team/Marcica.md

 - Restarted the app with `docker compose restart web` to verify updates.

 ## Sprint 4 Tasks Implementation: Claim-to-Rating Flow Connection

+### Assigned Feature

+My Sprint 4 task is to connect the existing claim flow to the rating system.
+The rating option should only become available after a claim has been fully completed.
+This makes sure that users can only rate a real completed collection and not a pending, rejected, or unfinished claim.